bvanelli/python-for-data-analysis/assignments/lesson04.md

 file used in question B3.
 For questions where Python scripts are used instead of the Jupyter notebook (questions A1, B1, B2), instructions are provided about pasting output/scripts into Markdown cells in your notebook.

-## A. Taking input, reading and writing files, functions (Shaw Exercises 11-26)
+## A. Taking input, reading and writing files, functions

 1. Write some code, without using functions, that calculates the average of 5 numbers.
 Do it three different ways: